shawnps/gengo_api_docs/content/ja/overview.md

 ## Callbacks

 Callbacks are our recommended way of being notified when a translation job is ready.
-Each api_key (obtained from the Account area) can be assigned a default callback URL telling myGengo where to send notifications when a job is ready for approval.
+Each api_key (obtained from the Account area) can be assigned a default callback URL telling Gengo where to send notifications when a job is ready for approval.
 Similar to PayPal’s IPN methodology, this allows an API implementation to be notified about translation jobs when they are ready.
 Read details about how this works on the <a href='/v2/callback_urls'>Callback URLs</a> page.

 ## Grouping jobs